Dante-010/chattr/README.md

  `unset $(egrep -oh '^[^#].+=' .env development.env | xargs -d '=')`

-It's important `development.env` goes before `.env`, since it overrides some variables in order to achieve a simpler transition from a production environment to a development environment without breaking anything.
+It's important `development.env` goes after `.env`, since it overrides some variables in order to achieve a simpler transition from a production environment to a development environment without breaking anything.